alien4cloud/alien4cloud.github.io/documentation/user_guide/cloud_management.md

 # Cloud creation

 Once you have installed a plugin the admin can go on the cloud page and configure cloud.
 Remember that you can use the Alien 4 Cloud contextual help in order to be guided directly within the application.
-To create a cloud, just go in the *cloud list* page and click on the *new cloud* button.
+To create a cloud, just go in the *cloud list* page and click on the *New cloud* button.

 [![Create cloud](../../images/user_guide/admin/clouds/cloud-new-cloud.png)](../../images/user_guide/admin/clouds/cloud-new-cloud.png)

 # Cloud global configuration

+To configure a cloud, select it in the *cloud list* page and go to *C onfiguration* tab.

 ![Naming policy](../../images/user_guide/admin/clouds/cloud_global_configuration.png)<br>